 Russell Westbrook: B

 While Westbrook scored 36 points on 15-of-25 shooting, his turnovers were at times pointless and careless.
 Westbrook is going to have a high turnover mark.
 It’s just a given with how much he handles the ball.
 However, nine turnovers is way too many tonight.
 Some seemed sloppy and careless.
 He has to do better.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!